 There’s nothing more amazing in fall than a bowl of hot soup and some toast.
-What better way to spend a chilly night than having some seasonal soup for dinner?
+This Carrot Ginger Soup with Avocado Toast is perfect for a chilly night.

 This carrot ginger soup recipe comes together super fast.
 Its thick consistency pairs well with the avocado toast, which is equally creamy and tasty.
 (If you’re like me, you’ll want to dip your toast in the bowl to soften it….the best).

 I am currently obsessed with the gluten-free bread from Le Pain Quotidien.
 It’s usually sold out by the end of the day (or even mid-afternoon) so make sure you go early in the day to get it.

 Carrots: Carrots get their beautiful orange hue from the antioxidant beta-carotene, the precursor to Vitamin A. Once ingested, the beta-carotene is either converted into Vitamin A, or used as an antioxidant to protect cells from the damaging effects of free radicals.
 Vitamin A is a beauty nutrient, which is necessary for clear, blemish-free skin.